hampel/slack-message/README.md

 Prerequisites
 -------------

-You will need to supply a Guzzle-compatible implementation to send the Slack messages - something which implements the `GuzzleHttp\ClientInterface` interface - or just use Guzzle!
+You will need to supply a Guzzle client (v6.x) to send the Slack messages.

 Installation
 ------------